bahern82/band-website/README.md

 Browser prefixes were used for translations and animations to aid cross browser compatibility.

 #### Firefox
-Web developer reponsive design mode was used for testing on the Firefox browser.All the standard devices were tested in portrait and landscape mode using the viewport rotate feature.
+Firefox Web developer reponsive design mode was used for testing on the Firefox browser.All the standard devices were tested in portrait and landscape mode using the viewport rotate feature.

 The following issues were detected: